Being a victim of theft is always painful. It feels very personal, whether the thief steals from you directly or from your sports center.

 Preventing Customer Data Theft

-Your customer database is extremely valuable, and having it stolen affects both your bottom line and your reputation, because clients trust you to keep their information safe and private.
+Your customer database is extremely valuable.
+Having it stolen affects both your bottom line and your reputation.
+Mainly, clients trust you to keep their information safe and private.

 I have heard too many firsthand stories from clients whose databases have been taken by employees for use at a competing sports center.
 If your employees can access your client database, you need to know who accesses it, when, and from where. (eSoft Planner provides custom staff permissions levels and tracks downloads and for this reason.)
 I hope this is obvious, but I’ll say it anyway: If you’re using a simple spreadsheet on your computer to track these client details, you’re leaving yourself and your clients very vulnerable.